OCR-D/spec/ocrd_eval.md

 ##### Flexible Character Accuracy Measure

-The flexible character accuracy measure has been introduced to mitigate a major flaw of the CER: The CER is heavily dependent on the reading order an OCR engine detects; When content blocks are e.g. mixed up or merged during the text recognition step but single characters have been perfectly recognized, the CER is still very low.
+The Flexible Character Accuracy (FCA) measure has been introduced to mitigate a major drawback of CER:

-The flexible character accuracy measure circumvents this effect by splitting the recognized text and the Ground Truth in smaller chunks and measure their partial edit distance.
-After all partial edit distances have been obtained, they are summed up to receive the overall character accuracy measure.
+CER (if applied naively by comparing concatenated page-level texts) is heavily dependent on the reading order an OCR engine detects.
+Thus, where text blocks are rearranged or merged, no suitable text alignment can be made, so CER is very low, even if single characters, words and even lines have been perfectly recognized.

+FCA avoids this by splitting the recognized text and GT into lines and, if necessary, sub-line chunks, finding pairs that align maximally until only unmatched lines remain (which must be treated as errors), and measuring average CER of all pairs.

 The algorithm can be summarized as follows: